 Color and Variable Fonts

-One of the other features that we’re really excited to share is the incorporation of Color and Variable Fonts.
-With the latest Illustrator CC, you’ll be able to design with beautiful, color typefaces.
+One of the other features that we’re really excited to share is the incorporation of Colour and Variable Fonts.
+With the latest Illustrator CC, you’ll be able to design with beautiful, colour typefaces.
 This means you will be able to design with whole new sets of fonts in Illustrator.
-When you launch Illustrator, you’ll notice some new fonts you can play with, such as EmojiOne and Trajan Color.
+When you launch Illustrator, you’ll notice some new fonts you can play with, such as EmojiOne and Trajan Colour.
 These fonts have unique colors, patterns, and gradients that previously could not be used in Illustrator.

 Lastly, with the latest release of Illustrator CC there’s a lot of behind the scenes performance and stability improvements.
 From launch to file open, you should notice quicker performance.